microsoft/RoomAliveToolkit/README.md

 Start CalibrateEnsemble.exe.
 This opens a user interface that allows you to acquire calibration images, perform the actual calibration calculation and inspect the results.

 Create a new calibration by selecting File… New.
 This brings up a dialog that allows you to set the number of cameras and projectors for your setup.
 This defaults to 1 and 1, which is what we want for now.
 Hit Ok.
 Type a file name (say, ‘calibration.xml’).
 The calibration file is saved immediately.
 The calibration procedure will later create a number of new directories and files in whatever directory it finds calibration.xml.
-It therefore a good idea to put calibration.xml in a new folder somewhere.
+It is therefore a good idea to put calibration.xml in a new folder somewhere.

 Open calibration.xml with a text editor (Visual Studio is a good choice).
 Note that there are ‘cameras’ and ‘projectors’ sections that list one of each.
 Feel free to put in a meaningful name for either, but the default names will be fine.
 Also note that each lists ‘hostnameOrAddress’ as ‘localhost’.
 Because both KinectServer and ProjectorServer are running locally, this default value is what we want.